asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/cookbook.md

 This is a collection of some tips & tricks for the Search API!

+## Rate Limitation on Search Endpoint
+There has been a rate limitation instituted on the [search endpoint](/api/keywords/#search-endpoint).
+The rate limitation is per IP and is currently 500 queries per minute.
+Upon hitting the limit, further queries will yield a HTTP 429 with an error message.
+Check to see if your queries are returning a small number of results.
+If so, you can refine your parameters, or reduce keywords as necessary to increase the number of results per query.
+This will avoid the rate limitation error.

 ## Vertex Copy/Paste Search API URL
 Have you have completed a geo search in Vertex, that you'd like to replicate in a Search API query?
 Click the Down Arrow under the Max Results.
 Choose "API URL...".